- Zinc is effective against mild to severe acne and is available as a topical or oral treatment

 Oral zinc could negatively impact your levels of HDL, or healthy cholesterol.
 It could also interact with immunosuppressant drugs and some antibiotics.
 Talk with your dermatologist or doctor to ensure you aren’t taking prescriptions or other medications that could interact with zinc supplements.

-- Aloe vera, a topical plant extract available in cream or gel formulations
+- Aloe vera, a topical plant extract available in cream or gel formulations; has antibacterial and anti-inflammatory benefits and is high in antioxidants

-- Vitamin E, a nutrient that can be taken as a supplement or used as a topical treatment
+- Vitamin E, a nutrient that can be taken as a supplement or used as a topical treatment, boosts the immune system and speeds up cell regeneration

 Your dermatologist can help you determine which treatment is best for your skin type and acne condition.

-While topical zinc produces few side effects, it isn’t considered to be as effective for acne as oral zinc supplementation.
+While topical zinc is associated with less side effects, it isn’t considered to be as effective for acne as oral zinc supplementation.
 If you are an adult taking a zinc supplement, do not exceed 40 mg per day.

 - Barrie, S.A., Wright, J.V., Pizzorno, J.E. et al. Agents and Actions (1987) 21: 223. https://doi.org/10.1007/BF01974946